 Stove wattages: Around 5kW to 14kW.

 Its airwash and 'up and down draft' distribution systems use cold and hot air to keep the glass clean, burn off excess gasses and make the fire easier to control.
-Similar configurations used by other manufacturers are often called 'cleanburn' or secondary/tertiary air systems.
+Similar configurations used by other manufacturers are often called clean burn or secondary/tertiary air systems.

-Stove features: Features on Clearview stoves include:
+Stove features: Clearview stove features include:

 Stove accessories, fuel storage and fuel: From gloves to a stove thermometer, Clearview sells a range of stove accessories.
 It also sells large log stores for outside use.

-After sales care and spares: You can order a number of Clearview spares from its website, or through its stockists.
+After-sales care and spares: You can order a number of Clearview spares from its website, or through its stockists.